- Top 5 things to do when you have to introduce yourself in an interview

 Tip: The faster you send this email, the better chance you have of landing a job.

-Now that you know how to introduce yourself in an interview, here are a few additional tips to make a great impression.
+Apart from your introduction for interview, here are a few additional tips to make a great impression.

 Dress for the job